Advertisement

 Submit Your Application

-Contact Norfolk Redevelopment & Housing Authority directly at (757) 623-1111 to request an application.
-Applications are always free — never pay anyone to apply on your behalf.
+Apply directly through the official Norfolk Redevelopment & Housing Authority portal.
+Applications are free — never pay to apply.

 4